Crossed Products, Extended Phase Spaces and the Resolution of Entanglement Singularities: Discussion

-As we were finalizing this note, the works \cite{Jensen:2023yxy,AliAhmad:2023etg} appeared which also feature the crossed product algebra in the study of subregions. \cite{Jensen:2023yxy} concentrates exclusively on the context of linear graviton fluctuations above a fixed background, extending the approach of \cite{Witten:2021unn}. \cite{AliAhmad:2023etg} recognized the significance of the crossed product in the context of general subregions and worked out several examples.
+As we were finalizing this note, the works \cite{Jensen:2023yxy,AliAhmad:2023etg} appeared which also feature the crossed product algebra in the study of subregions. \cite{Jensen:2023yxy} concentrates on subregions in theories with linear graviton fluctuations above a fixed background, extending the approach of \cite{Witten:2021unn}, and provides many clear discussions of related issues including a microscopic computation of the generalized entropy. \cite{AliAhmad:2023etg} recognized the significance of the crossed product in the context of general subregions and worked out several examples.
 In this note, we have presented a more formal mathematical approach to the crossed product in recognition of its usefulness in analyzing arbitrary type III von Neumann algebras.
 As we have noted, Takesaki first advocated for using the crossed product of a type III algebra with its modular automorphism group as a representative of the algebra itself in \cite{takesaki1973crossed}.
 This idea was largely formalized by Haagerup in the construction of his $L^p$ spaces in the series of works \cite{Haagerup1978I,Haagerup1978II,haagerup1979lp}.
 Using the dual weight theorem, Haagerup developed a non-commutative measure theory for type III von Neumann algebras in which faithful, semi-finite, normal weights are represented as density operators in the crossed product.
-In light of this, we regard the algebraic contributions of \cite{Jensen:2023yxy,AliAhmad:2023etg} as well as the present note as making the important conceptual leap of applying this mathematical machinery to subregions in QFTs, recognizing that this analysis is, strictly speaking, not new.
-To this end, we would like to highlight that the unique contribution of the present note is that we have not only presented the algebraic significance of the crossed product for subregion QFTs, but we have also emphasized a physical mechanism underlying its significance in the form of the extended phase space and the universal corner symmetry, which are related to the crossed product through the commutative diagram \eqref{commutative diagram}.
+In light of this, we regard the algebraic contributions of \cite{Jensen:2023yxy,AliAhmad:2023etg} as well as the present note as making the important conceptual leap of applying this mathematical machinery to subregions in QFTs.
+We would like to highlight that the unique contribution of the present note is that we have not only presented the algebraic significance of the crossed product for subregion QFTs, but we have also emphasized a physical mechanism underlying its significance in the form of the extended phase space and the universal corner symmetry, which are related to the crossed product through the commutative diagram \eqref{commutative diagram}.

 The notion of the extended phase space as completing the subregion algebra by supplementing otherwise missing degrees of freedom has some interesting synergy with recent work \cite{Banerjee:2023eew}.
 In that note, the authors identified the role of Berry phases which appear in the study of Hilbert space representations of operator algebras as providing a topological probe for the type of the algebra.
 In particular, they argue that Berry holonomies may be interpreted as obstructions to the construction of a trace on the operator algebra in question, and therefore signify the fact that the operator algebra is type III.
 Applying this observation to the AdS/CFT correspondence, they interpret the type III nature of the naive von Neumann algebra as originating from the existence of different coordinate patches which a local observer does not possess information about.
 More broadly, they argue that the presence of a geometric phase in the Hilbert space associated with an operator algebra quantifies the fact that the algebra is missing some information.
 We look forward to more fully understanding the relationship between the present note and this perspective in future work.